We may earn commission from the links in this post

 2 medium apples (peeled with the best apple peeler)

 1 teaspoon cinnamon

-Dice apples and pears.
+Dice apples and pears with a sharp Japanese knife.
 Cut grapes into halves.

 Take a small bowl and add yogurt, lemon juice, lemon zest, cinnamon, and vanilla.
 Blend well with a wire whisk.